Conversational End-to-End TTS for Voice Agent: Conversational Context-Aware End-to-End TTS

 \subsection{Conversation Context Encoder}

 In conventional conversational TTS, speech or dialogue act is often used as the conversation-related feature, which is either labeled manually, or predicted \cite{sridhar2011enriching}.
 However, this approach apparently has some problems.
 Firstly, the prediction error may lead to unnatural prosody when the wrong label is tagged as the input feature of the TTS model.
-Secondly, although the simple classification of sentences can represent various sentence patterns, it also results in the loss of important semantic and syntactic information.
+Secondly, although the simple classification of sentences can represent various sentence patterns, it also inevitably results in the loss of important semantic and syntactic information.

 Therefore, we propose a conversational context encoder to directly extract prosody-related features from sentence embeddings with richer information rather than using sentence tags.
-As BERT can be used to extract both word embedding and sentence embedding, we thus use the sentence embedding in BERT as the sentence representation.
-And each embedding is attached by a one-hot vector representing speaker ID.
+Figure \ref{fig:chat_history} shows our approach to represent the chat history.
+As BERT can be used to extract both word embedding and sentence embedding, thus we still use it to extract sentence representation.
+And each embedding is attached by a one-hot vector as speaker ID to distinguish the customer and the agent.

 The right part of Figure \ref{fig:model} shows the structure of the conversational context encoder.
-The conversational context encoder firstly obtains embeddings $E_{t-c:t}$ through a linear layer.
+The conversational context encoder firstly processes the sequence of sentence embeddings $E_{t-c:t}$ with the length $c$ from $E_{t-c}$ to the current sentence $E_t$ through a linear layer\footnote{c includes both customer and agent text.}.
 We assume that text-related prosody is influenced by the current text and the cumulative state vector only determined by the past.
-So the chat history is divided into two parts, the current part $E_{t}$ and the past $E_{t-c:t-1}$.
-The GRU layer is used to encoder the sequence $E_{t-c:t-1}$ to a state vector $G_{t-1}$ as the representation of the past.
-Then we concatenate $G_{t-1}$ and $E_t$, and feed them to the linear output layer to get the embedding vector of the sentence in a conversation.
-In this work, we set capacity $c$ for the chat history to abandon the utterances earlier than $t-c$ which have less effect on the prosody of the current utterance.
+So the chat history is divided into two parts, the current sentence $E_{t}$ and the past $E_{t-c:t-1}$.
+The GRU layer is used to encode the sequence $E_{t-c:t-1}$ to a state vector $S_{t}$ as the representation of the past.
+Then we concatenate $S_{t}$ and $E_t$, and feed them to the linear output layer to get the embedding vector of the sentence in a conversation.
+In this work, the length $c$ is set as the capacity of the chat history to abandon the old history which have less effect on the prosody of the current utterance.